leolinkebrown/BLINKING-LED-ESP32/README.md

 ### Code Explanation

 Firstly, the pin for the LED is defined as 13 and set as the output, meaning instead of receiving a signal, it outputs one.
 Then, on a loop, the LED is turned on and off with delays of 1 second inbetween.
+When the LED is turned on or off, a message is sent to the serial monitor dictating if it was turned on or off.

 ## Technologies